ec-jrc/abcd/waan/README.md

 ## Example libraries
 These example libraries are provided:

-- `libNull.c`: Simple `timestamp_analysis()` function that forwards the waveform to the energy analysis without doing anything.
-It is useful if the user is not interested in determining timing information from the pulse or if the user wants to perform all the analysis in the energy analysis step.
+- `libCFD.c`: Calculates the timing information of a pulse by applying a Constant Fraction Discriminator algorithm.
+- `libRT.c`: Calculates the timing information of a pulse by looking at a threshold crossing point, where the threshold is relative to the pulse maximum.
+This shows an example of an algorithm that can generate multiple processed events.
+- `libPSD.c`: Calculates the energy and Pulse Shape information of a short pulse, by applying the double integration method.
 - `libStpAvg.c`: Calculates the energy information of a exponentially decaying pulse, by compensating the decay and determining its height with simple averages.
 - `libCRRC4.c`: Calculates the energy information of a exponentially decaying pulse, by compensating the decay and then applying a recursive CR-RC^4 filter.
-- `libPSD.c`: Calculates the energy and Pulse Shape information of a short pulse, by applying the double integration method.
+- `libRC4.c`: Calculates the energy information of a short pulse, by applying a recursive RC^4 filter and determining the maximum.